annitya/eZ-completion/readme.md

     - Does database access yield other possibilities as well?
         - Database is being difficult, postponed for now.
 * Inspections for field-accessors.
-* Provide an ad-hoc way to search for ContentTypes and Fields.
 * Add CompletionConfidence (order="before javaSkipAutopopupInStrings")
 * Streamline insertion of completions.
 * Support completions for multiple-values for criteria.
 * Display FieldType in field-completion lookup.
-* Make more use of PlatformPatterns.
 * Make data-provider for completions abstract.
 * Data-duplication in the completion-bundle is getting ridiculous.
 * Provide better progress-indicators for commands